-Dublin is one of my favorite places in Europe.
+Dublin is one of my favourite places in Europe.
 With its long history, traditional pubs and friendly locals, it is a town that will charm almost everyone.
 How does the transport work here, how to get from the airport to Dublin city centre or how does public transport and ferries work in Dublin?
 We’ll cover everything in today’s article.

 How to get to Dublin

-By air to Dublin
+Flights to Dublin

 Ireland is an island, so you have to rely mainly on air travel.
 Dublin can be reached by plane from most major European cities.
-Check out tickets to Dublin at this link.
+Check out flights tickets to Dublin at this link.

 Dublin International Airport is located north of the city.
 It has 2 terminals and the signage makes it easy to find your way around.